 • is spread from fungal spores carried by the wind, so very little can be done to prevent further spread

-Most parts of the UK are experiencing ash dieback, including Bristol.
-The disease was first noted here in 2019.
-We know it has become widespread in the South West.
+Most of the UK is experiencing ash dieback, including Bristol.
+The disease was first noted here in 2014, and it has become widespread in the south west.

-Infected trees can become weaker and there’s an increased risk of falling branches or trees.
+Infected trees can become weaker and there is an increased risk of falling branches or trees.

-Other tree diseases can also take hold and have a further impact.
+Other tree diseases can also take hold and speed up their decline.

 What we're doing about ash dieback